Schemastore

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states the tool deletes a memory by key, with a specific verb and resource.
-It distinguishes from siblings 'remember' and 'recall' as the deletion counterpart.
+The description clearly states 'Delete a previously stored memory by key,' which is a specific verb and resource.
+It distinguishes from siblings by mentioning pairing with 'remember' and 'recall,' which have opposite or different functions.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.